Hcappers/Work/Readme.md

-## This contains all the code I either edited or wrote during my time a student SOC anlyst
+## This contains all the code I either edited or wrote for work purposes.